nasa/oceandata-notebooks/CONTRIBUTING.md

 +++

-The `conda-lock.yml` file records all packages, locked to explicit versions, used by Help Hub contributors;
+The `conda-lock.yml` file records all packages, locked to explicit versions, used by Help Hub contributors and in the container image.
-it includes the packages specified in `pyproject.toml` and multiple `environment-*.yml` files, along with all their dependencies.
+It includes the packages specified in `pyproject.toml` and multiple `environment-*.yml` files, along with all their dependencies.
 The [conda-lock] tool generates this file, and `mamba` can install the packages it specifies in a conda [environment].

 The `conda-lock.yml` file includes multiple categories of dependencies; the container image is built with all but the `tools` category.